Approved Date – 02/22/2021

 4.1.2.
 After the security incident is reported to OCTO, or after it is discovered by OCTO's internal monitoring, OCTO will take the following actions:

-4.1.2.1.
-Log and the track reported incidents; and
+• Log and track the reported incidents; and

 4.1.3.
-Agency Chief lnformation Officers (CIO) and/or Agency Information Security Officers (ISO) must participate in all CSIRT security incident-related communications regarding his or her DC Agency until CSIRT remediates or stabilizes the security incident.
+Agency Chief Information Officers (CIO) and/or Agency Information Security Officers (ISO) must participate in all CSIRT security incident-related communications regarding his or her DC Agency until CSIRT remediates or stabilizes the security incident.

 4.2.
 Cyber Security Incident Response Team (CSIRT) and Coordinator

 4.2.2.
-CSIRT Team: The CSIRT coordinator must identify and recruit DC Agency CIOs, DC Agency ISOs, and associated stakeholders to form the CSIRT.
+CSIRT Team: The CSIRT coordinator must identify and recruit Agency CIOs, Agency ISOs, and associated stakeholders to form the CSIRT.
 The membership of the CSIRT depends upon the severity level of an incident.

 4.3.
 Security Incident Classification Matrix